daskamal680/Calender/README.md

 # Calender
-It this calender we can save differnet events, reminders and accordingly it will set an alarm or notification.
+In this calender we can save differnet events, reminders and accordingly it will set an alarm or notification.